KTXH: Construction, start-up, and tragedy

-In the first month on air, Houston's third independent station claimed eight percent of the viewing audience in the Houston metro, immediately moving into a tie for the lead, with its program lineup organized into thematic blocks.
+In the first month on air, Houston's third independent station claimed eight percent of the viewing audience in the Houston metropolitan area, immediately moving into a tie for the lead, with its program lineup organized into thematic blocks.

 KTXH was the first tenant to use the Senior Road Tower.
 A month later, work began to install the antenna that the FM radio stations would use on the mast.
-The first part was put into place on Monday, December 6.
+The first part was put into place on December 6.
 Despite winds, work proceeded the next morning, December 7.
 A failure in a clamping device on the hoisting mechanism caused a 75 ft section of antenna to fall off, severing a guy wire and leading to the tower's collapse.
 Five people, all tower workers employed by a New Jersey company, died.
 KTXH suffered a $1.5 million loss in equipment, including the transmitter, on which the falling mast collapsed.
 A man in the transmitter building saw the tower collapse and fled.

 In the wake of the tower collapse, KTXH was out of service for a total of 61 days.
-While orders were placed for the reconstruction of the Senior Road Tower, where KTXH would return upon its completion in October 1983, and a new transmitter was on order the night of the accident, the station filed a $42 million lawsuit, alleging negligent construction and claiming a $7 million loss in equipment and advertising.
+The station filed a $42 million lawsuit, alleging negligent construction and claiming a $7 million loss in equipment and advertising.
+It also immediately ordered a new transmitter as the Senior Road Tower consortium moved ahead with reconstruction of the mast, where KTXH would return upon its completion in October 1983.
 Even while broadcasting from a temporary facility atop the Allied Bank Plaza, KTXH continued to post competitive numbers against KRIV.